nemosminer/ccminerKlausTyescrypt/README.md

 A part of the recent algos were originally written by [djm34](https://github.com/djm34).

-This variant was tested and built with Visual Studio 2015 on Windows 10
+This variant was tested and built with Visual Studio 2017 v141 tools Windows 10 & cuda 10.0

 ## Source code dependencies